ismailooli/-scarf/README.md

  creating a chrome extension that tells you what to wear depending on the weather at your location

-currently: have a working chrome extension that runs on HTML/CSS/JavaScript
+currently: working on adding image embeds that lead to amazon links

 next steps:
-- web scraping clothing websites to provide the user with an example of the clothing they can buy/wear
+- unknown for now